helloturbine/turbine-docs/docs/exceptions/index.md

 ## 1112: New Order Channel created by WMS.

-Auto creation of a new Order Channel in Turbine by WMS.
+A New Order Channel has been auto created in Turbine by WMS.